-If you’re visiting Paris, you’ll probably want to save a day for a side trip to Champagne.
-A day trip from Paris to Reims is actually very easy and quick via train.
-The TGV train will get you there in 45 minutes and you’ll have the rest of the day to enjoy the bubbles of a few Champagne tours in Reims (the center of the Champagne world in France).
+Wine lovers visiting Paris often choose to take a day trip to Reims for Champagne tasting.
+Getting there via train is actually very easy and quick.
+Then you’ll have the rest of the day to enjoy the bubbles at a few of the top Champagne houses in Reims – the center of the Champagne world in France.

 1. Veuve Clicquot

 You’ve likely already heard of this Champagne brand, as it’s one of the most popular Champagnes being sold around the world.
 In case you’re thinking that means it’s not worth a visit to this Champagne house because it will be too touristy, we don’t think that’s an issue.
 In fact, this was one of our favorite Champagne tours in Reims.